-7 Trips to Improve Your Relationship
+7 Types of Trips to Improve Your Relationship

-Traveling Can Improve Your Relationship
+Travel Can Improve Your Relationship

 Take it from me—traveling can have a profoundly positive effect on a relationship.
 New experiences create lasting memories that can rekindle an old romance or simply strengthen the bond of a new couple.